Skip to Content

 • notSuperscriptOrSubscript — neither superscript nor subscript

-Predefined colors
+Predefined color

 The fg and bg enumerations declare foreground and background colors, respectively.
 They both have the same set of predefined colors, which are listed below.